Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • When to see a doctor

-If the itching and redness you're experiencing don't go away on their own or interfere with your daily life activities.
+If itching and redness persist or interfere with daily activities.

 • Avoid sudden temperature changes.

-• Use an oil-based moisturizer or a steroid cream (consult with your dermatologist/general practitioner before taking any medications).
+• Use an oil-based moisturizer or a steroid cream (consult a dermatologist or general practitioner before using any medication).

-• Certain foods, such as dairy products and nuts can trigger symptoms of eczema.
-Hence, it is better to avoid them.
+• Certain foods, such as dairy and nuts, may trigger eczema symptoms - consider avoiding them.

 • Avoid spices and citrus fruits.

-• Take care of your body's skin, it is as equally important as your facial skin.
+• Taking care of your skin is just as important as caring for your face.

 ijapc.com